 Designed to meet the needs of both part-time and full-time students, Weekend College offers a number of courses in the fall, spring, and summer on Friday evenings and Saturday mornings and afternoons.
 Scheduling weekend classes is especially convenient for part-time students who would like to pursue academic studies while working.
 All Weekend College courses are approved by the appropriate department chairpersons and academic deans and are taught by UA faculty members.
 Weekend College students are admitted through regular University admission procedures and have full use of UA's educational resources and services.

 Gadsden Education and Research Center

 Established in 1946, The University of Alabama's Gadsden Education and Research Center is an off-campus program serving residents of northeast Alabama, southeast Tennessee, and northwest Georgia.
 The Center offers graduate coursework for credit, noncredit programs for professional development, community development programs, and test services as well as serves as a liaison to the University's main campus.
 Currently the Center offers 15 complete degree or certification programs in business management, social work, education, and library information studies.
-Classes at the UA Gadsden Center are offered nights, weekends, and in a web-assisted format to accomodate working professionals.
+Classes at the UA Gadsden Center are offered nights, weekends, and in a web-assisted format to accommodate working professionals.